Torsors on loop groups and the Hitchin fibration: Torsors over

-For \eqref{eqn:Gabber} itself, by limit arguments based on \cite{SGA4II}*{VII, 5.9}, we may assume that $R$ is Noetherian.
-The topological invariance of the \'{e}tale site and the insensitivity of torsors under smooth groups to the nilradical \cite{SGA3IIInew}*{XXIV, 8.1.8} then allow us to replace $R$ by $R^\red$.
+For \eqref{eqn:Gabber} itself, by limit arguments based on \cite{SGA4II}*{Expos\'{e} VII, Corollaire 5.9}, we may assume that $R$ is Noetherian.
+The topological invariance of the \'{e}tale site and the insensitivity of torsors under smooth groups to the nilradical \cite{SGA3IIInew}*{Expos\'{e} XXIV, Lemme 8.1.8} then allow us to replace $R$ by $R^\red$.
 We consider the functor $\sF$ defined on the category of \'{e}tale $R$-algebras by

 where $X$ is a $T_{R'[t\i]}$-torsor and $\iota$ is a trivialization of its pullback to $R'$ along $t\i \mapsto 0$.
 Since $R'$ is reduced, we see \'{e}tale locally on $R'$ that $T(R') \isomto T(R'[t\i])$, to the effect that the pairs $(X, \iota)$ have no nonidentity automorphisms.
 Thus, by descent, $\sF$ is an \'{e}tale sheaf on $R$ with global sections